 Photos from this trip can be found here.

-Daunting north of the mountain face had always made me assume this being a technical climb.
-As I searched for hikes with relatively short distance for New Year’s Eve with hopefully something with views at the top, I stumbled across a recent trip report, It turned out to be an excellent trip to finish off the year 2011.
+The mountain’s impressive north face made me assume that it’s a technical climb.
+But as I searched for short hikes for New Year’s Eve, hopefully with views at the top, I stumbled across a recent trip report, It ended up being an memorable trip to finish off the year 2011.

 Service road 6200 started off dry and free of snow until about 2,000’.
 Once the snow started to show up, it quickly became apparent that another vehicle was paving the way with tire tracks all the way to the trail turnoff at ~2,700’.
 The end of tire tracks with a truck parked just before the trail indicating a group was ahead of me.
 Judging from the boot tracks on the trail, it was a group of two or more hikers.